Jane Mahoney, OAA Consultant

 Cell (608) 228-8096

-The main of purpose of the National Family Caregiver Support Program (NFCSP) is to assist families and other informal caregivers in caring for loved ones at home for as long as possible.
+The purpose of the National Family Caregiver Support Program (NFCSP) is to assist families and other informal caregivers in caring for loved ones at home for as long as possible.
 Research shows that caregivers experience high levels of emotional, physical, and financial stress which often leads to diminished health of the caregiver.

 NFCSP funds are given to each county for developing programs and services to support caregivers.
 A range of services and support should be offered to caregivers and must include the following Five Core Areas: